-Mexico City had never held a Day of the Dead parade before the now infamous James Bond scene filmed for Spectre, in which Daniel Craig casually strolls though the procession dressed in full Day of the Dead costume.
+Mexico City had never held a Day of the Dead parade before the now infamous James Bond scene filmed for Spectre, in which Daniel Craig casually strolls through the procession dressed in full Day of the Dead costume.

 FAQs about the Day of The Dead

 Why is Day of The Dead Celebrated?

 Dia de los Muertos is celebrated as an alternative to sadness and mourning - instead celebrating the lives of those who have passed with color and happiness!